Management (MGMT)

 Available via Ecampus

 Introduces students to contemporary issues managers face making ethical and socially-responsible decisions in an increasingly competitive, transparent, and global environment.
-Practical examples and cases, as well as contemporary behavioral ethics research and theory are incorporated throughout the course.
+Incorporates practical examples and cases, as well as contemporary behavioral ethics research and theory.

 Available via Ecampus